ardatan/graphql-tools/docs/source/schema-stitching.md

 #### schemas

-`schemas` is an array of object with `name` and `schema` that's either `GraphQLSchema` objects or strings.
+`schemas` is an array of schemas.
+Schemas can be `GraphQLSchema` objects, strings or list of GraphQL types.
 Strings can contain type extensions or GraphQL types, they will be added to resulting schema.
 Note that type extensions are always applied last, while types are used in order of schemas.

 #### resolvers

-`resolvers` is an optional function that takes one argument - `mergeInfo` - and returns resolvers in the same format as [makeExecutableSchema](./resolvers.html).
+`resolvers` accepts resolvers in same format as [makeExecutableSchema](./resolvers.html).
+It can also take an Array of resolvers.
 One addition to the resolver format is the possibility to specify a `fragment` for a resolver. `fragment` must be a GraphQL fragment definition, and allows you to specify which fields from the parent schema are required for the resolver to function correctly.

 ```js
 resolvers: mergeInfo => ({